 Christmas can be a time for celebration but for many people it can be a time of stress, anxiety, disappointment or loneliness, especially for those going through difficult time.
 My family loves Christmas but I often enter the festive season with a little trepidation…

-Christmas 2020 is different for us all and this will bring different routines and new anxiety.
+Christmas is a different experience for us all and can bring different routines and new anxiety.
 For some it comes with high expectations of perfect, happy families enjoying wonderful celebrations and gifts, but not all of us are able to live up to these ideals, and often many people are disappointed as these are hard expectations to live up too.

 Whatever this festive period means to you, it’s important that everyone feels able to manage their mental health throughout the holidays.
 Whether you’re unsure how to cope with the family descending on you, the loss of a loved one or the Christmas gathering is making you feel anxious, here are some ideas for looking after your mental health and keep you happy.